 Covers ancient Western Asia, Egypt, Greece, and Rome as well as medieval Europe and modern Europe, including its expansion and outposts in other parts of the world, its imperial contraction, and new economic and political forms.

 13-15% World History

-Covers Africa, Asia, Australia, Europe, North America, and South America from prehistory to the present, focusing on global themes and interactions
+Covers Africa, Asia, Australia, Europe, North America, and South America from prehistory to the present, including global themes and interactions.